coveo/ui-kit/packages/quantic/docs/jsdoc-guidelines.md

 ```

 ## Public Properties
-Public properties, marked using an `@api` **decorator** should be given a JSDoc comment following these guidelines.
+Public properties, marked using an `@api` **decorator**, should be specified via JSDoc comments following the guidelines below.
 Each public property should be given a short but specific description explaining its role.
 Include relevant information about certain behaviours or limitations of the component here when pertinent to developers.

 ### @api
-Each public property should be given an `@api` tag in the JSDoc comment.
+Each public property should be specified with an `@api` tag in the JSDoc comment.

 ### @type
 A type value must be specified for each public property.
-If the type is non-primitive as is the case if it is defined in Coveo Headless, a link to public documentation containing more detailed information should be provided.
+If the type is non-primitive as is the case when defined in Coveo Headless, a link to public documentation containing more detailed information should be provided.

 ### @defaultValue
 The default value should be defined in between back quote (\`) characters using the `@defaultValue` tag.